Understanding how the other side interprets your work

 --except that it's complete overkill and detrimental to the creative process.

 Chris and Melanie felt the same when they designed the first version of Dramatica and decided to leave this feature out of the initial rollout.
-The absence of this Dynamic continues to this day as it seems that, after twenty years, writers and producers everywhere continue to struggle with the concept of mastering only four general Signposts, or Acts, per Throughline.
+The absence of this Dynamic continues to this day as it seems that, after twenty years, writers and producers everywhere continue to struggle with the concept of mastering only four general Transits, or Acts, per Throughline.
 The Plot Sequence Report, which bridges the gap between the current offerings and the insight afforded by the Limit, only confuses and confounds those who try to master it.
 Going deeper would result in hearsay from the uninformed.

 But there is one, very important function the Story Continuum does have that has nothing to do with the actual structure of the narrative.
 And it has everything to do with the Audience you are trying to reach.